 Summer is here and we want you to enjoy riding your bikes safely in our community.
+Throughout the months of May and June, Municipal Enforcement will be visiting schools for education on road safety.

 Here are some helpful tips to keep you and your families protected and safe as you enjoy the trails and riding around you local neighbourhoods.